 The artwork is bonded to a black piano lacquered backboard which creates a breathtaking drop shadow effect.
 Practical and beautiful in equal measure.

-'I immediately became attracted to working with glass during my time at university, I was drawn to the complex and challenging process of manipulating a material from a solid form to become fluid whilst in the kiln.
-I aim is to capture this fluidity in the final cooling process and present an organic characteristic to my work .
-The glass undergoes many transformations whilst firing and the not knowing aspect during this change is the attraction.
-Over the years I have developed a clearer understanding of the material yet I strive to develop new ways of working to explore and exploit the qualities of glass and this always presents new obstacles to over come which retain my initial fascination in working with this medium.’
+‘I immediately became attracted to working with glass during my time at university.
+I was drawn to the complex and challenging process of manipulating the material, which is solid in form when cool but becomes fluid whilst in the kiln.
+My aim is to capture this fluidity in the final cooling process and present these organic characteristics within my work.
+The glass undergoes many transformations whilst firing and the 'not knowing' aspect during this change is the attraction.
+Over the years I have developed a clearer understanding of the material yet I strive to develop new ways of working to explore and exploit the qualities of glass, which in turn, presents new obstacles to overcome, which retains my fascination with the medium.’

 The artist can also create pieces to commission, please contact the gallery for further information.